na-na-hi/renget/archive/cpu-lora.md

 ## Appendix A - Hardware Requirements

-**This section is a work-in-progress.
+!!! danger This section is a work-in-progress.
 It takes a while to try things, so updating this is slow-going.
-I'm setting up a script to automate this, so please be patient.**
+I'm setting up a script to automate this, so please be patient.

 My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM.